-where the noodles are chilled and typically served in a glass bowl with iced water, separately from broth, like (buckwheat) Soba noodles.
+where the boiled noodles are chilled and typically served in a glass bowl with iced water, separately from broth, like traditional Soba noodles.

-In the case of machine-made dry noodles, basically, the difference between Somen and Udon noodles only comes from the difference in diameter.
+Based on this article on Kanmen.com, as for machine-made dry noodles, the difference between Somen and Udon noodles only comes from the difference in long diameter.

-In the definition by Japanese Agricultural Standard (JAS), the Somen noodle has a diameter of less than 1.3 mm, while the diameter of Udon noodles is 1.7 mm or more.
+Specifically, the JAS (Japanese Agricultural Standard) definition states the Somen noodle has a diameter of less than 1.3 mm, while that of Udon is 1.7 mm or more.

 (Reference Page: Wikipedia 素麺 )